dusty-nv/jetson-inference/docs/imagenet-console-2.md

 | VGG-19        | `vgg-19`       | `VGG-19`         |
 | Inception-v4  | `inception-v4` | `INCEPTION_V4`   |

-Generally the more complex networks can have greater accuracy, with increased runtime.

 > **note**:  to download additional networks, run the [`download-models.sh`](../tools/download-models.sh) script:  <br/>
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`$ cd jetson-inference/tools` <br/>
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`$ ./download-models.sh` <br/>

+Generally the more complex networks can have greater accuracy, with increased runtime.

+### Using Different Classification Models

 You can specify which model to use at runtime by setting the `--network` flag on the command line.